 III.
 Effectiveness of Homeopathy for Alcoholism

-Unfortunately, medical research does not find homeopathy to be effective for treating alcoholism.2
+Medical research shows homeopathy isn’t effective for treating alcoholism.2

-It notes that “Several key concepts of homeopathy are inconsistent with fundamental concepts of chemistry and physics.”
+The National Center for Complementary and Alternative Medicin is a federal agency.
+It states “Several key concepts of homeopathy are inconsistent with fundamental concepts of chemistry and physics.”
 It also found that “There is little evidence to support homeopathy as an effective treatment for any specific condition.”3

-This means that, at best, there is little support for the use of homeopathy for alcoholism treatment.
+There is little support for the use of homeopathy for any purpose.
 There is no reason to expect it to be effective.
-In fact, there are good scientific reasons to expect it to be ineffective.
+In fact, there are good scientific reasons to expect it not to be effective.

 IV.
 Resources: Homeopathy for Alcoholism

-1. Ullman, R. and Reichenberg-Ullman, J. Treating Alcoholism with Homeopathy.
-Healthy Homeopathy website.
+1. Ullman, R. and Reichenberg, J. Treating Alcoholism with Hom.

 2. Ernst E. Hom.
 What does the “best” evidence tell us?
 Med J Austral, 192(8), 458–460.
 Also Posadzki P., et al. Adverse effects of hom.
 Int J Clin Prac, 66(12), 1178–1188.
 And Jin, A. & Chin, C. Comp and Alt Med in Chronic Rhinosinus.
 Am J Rhin Allergy, 33(2), 194-202.
 Also Mathie, R., et al. Review of randomised hom treatment.